Solar System Trivia

 Answer: 18 months

-Question: What is the name for one celestial body passing in front of another?
+Question: What’s the spacey term for when one celestial body does a “peek-a-boo” by crossing in front of another?

 Answer: Transit